 The semantics of the library import.
-Possible values are access and extension.
+Possible values are access and extension. access is the default.

 '''

 binding: ModelType [0..] {ordered}

 '''

 The model types being "passed" to the imported module.
 The binding is done according to the ordering of the original list of model types declared by the imported module.
 Note that model types are contained using the ownedType property link.